NetherGamesMC/support/docs/skyblock-crates-and-enchantments.md

 **Slot: Boots**

-It gives the player wearing the boots the Jump II effect while being worn.
+It gives the player wearing the boots the Jump III effect while being worn.

 ### Poison